opnfv/barometer/docs/release/userguide/feature.userguide.rst

 * *dpdkevents plugin*:  A read plugin that retrieves DPDK link status and DPDK forwarding cores liveliness status (DPDK Keep Alive).

-* `ceilometer plugin`_: A write plugin that pushes the retrieved stats to Ceilometer.
-It's capable of pushing any stats read through collectd to Ceilometer, not just the DPDK stats.
+* `gnocchi plugin`_: A write plugin that pushes the retrieved stats to Gnocchi.
+It's capable of pushing any stats read through collectd to Gnocchi, not just the DPDK stats.

+* `aodh plugin`_: A notification plugin that pushes events to Aodh, and creates/updates alarms appropriately.

 * *hugepages plugin*:  A read plugin that retrieves the number of available and free hugepages on a platform as well as what is available in terms of